 In addition, in 2021, the Department of Community Services and Development (CSD) allocated funds for arrearage relief for utility customers through its California Arrearage Payment Program (CAPP).
-CAPP offered \$1 billion in financial assistance to help reduce arrearages accrued from March 4, 2020, to June 15, 2021 (COVID-19 pandemic period), with approximately \$694.9 million available for customers of IOUs.
+The CAPP is a state program to help pay eligible residential customers' past due energy bills that increased during the COVID-19 pandemic.
+CAPP offered \$1 billion in financial assistance to help reduce arrearages accrued from March 4, 2020, to June 15, 2021 (COVID-19 pandemic period)6, with approximately \$984 million distributed to customers of IOUs in January 2022.
 Both residential and commercial customers were eligible for CAPP assistance; however, pursuant to the provisions of AB 105, the program did not require any prioritization of low-income customers.
 The CAPP allocation was calculated based on a formula developed by CSD that reduces each eligible customer's arrearage by an equal percentage.
 Eligible utility customers did not need to apply for CAPP assistance, as the funds were automatically applied to the customer accounts by the utility.
-Under the CAPP program, utilities were not permitted to disconnect any residential customer for three months after the IOUs transmitted payments to customers following the January 31, 2022 deadline for submitting utility CAPP applications to CSD.
-On February 10, 2022, CSD announced it had finalized approval of all funds, and the IOUs disbursed funds to customers on a rolling basis shortly thereafter.
-Thus, at a minimum, no customers should have been disconnected prior to May 2022.
+Later, a second CAPP program was authorized and provided \$550 million to utility customers in January 2023, covering past dues accrued from March 4, 2020 through December 31, 2021.
+Under the CAPP program, utilities were not permitted to disconnect any residential customer for three months after the IOUs transmitted payments to customers Thus, the large IOUs did not ramp up residential disconnections until May 2023 as most customers received CAPP funding and were shielded from disconnections.